 Three other organs are instrumental in the digestive process.

-- Pancreas: Although the pancreas is mostly known for its blood sugar regulatory function, it is the main producer of digestive enzymes.
+- Pancreas: Although the pancreas is mostly known for its blood sugar regulatory function with the production of insulin (as part of the endocrine system -- he insulin goesdirectly from the gland into the bloodstream), it is the main producer of digestive enzymes as part of the exocrine system (the enzymes produced by the gland pass through a duct into the intestines).
 These enzymes are released into the duodenum and help with the digestion of fats, proteins, and carbohydrates..

 - Liver: The liver produces bile for fat digestion and elimination.
 In addition, nutrients are stored in the liver, and toxins and chemicals are filtered by liver.